 Cardiff Half Marathon

-Keeping you safe at the Principality Cardiff Half
+Keeping you safe at the Cardiff Half

 We work closely with South Wales Police and other organisations to ensure the safety and security of all participants.
 Expect to find a number of measures in place: